Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields

 In Lemma~\ref{Ptlem}, we saw that certain generalized Paley graphs and Peisert graphs are Peisert-type graphs.
 Next we present two quick applications of Theorem \ref{subfieldthm}.

 It is straightforward to apply Theorem \ref{subfieldthm} to generalized Paley graph $GP(q^2,d)$, where $d \mid (q+1)$.
 Let $\chi$ to be a multiplicative character with order $d$; then the set $\{\chi(x^d): x \in \F_{q^2}^*\}=\{1\}$ is trivially $1$-lower bounded.
-This immediately implies a slightly weaker version of Theorem \ref{Szi99}, i.e., we obtain a simple proof that Theorem \ref{Szi99} holds if $p$ is sufficiently large.
+This immediately implies a slightly weaker version of Theorem \ref{Szi99}, that is, we obtain a simple proof that Theorem \ref{Szi99} holds if $p$ is sufficiently large.

 \begin{rem} The original proofs of Theorem~\ref{Blo84} by Blokhuis and Theorem~\ref{Szi99} by Sziklai relied on the algebraic properties of the connection sets being squares and $d$-th powers, which are in fact subgroups.
 Although the implication of our main result to Paley graphs is slightly weaker than their results, it seems difficult to extend their method to a general Peisert-type graph. \end{rem}